Mingo Creek (Schuylkill River tributary): History

 A 1777 Hessian map showing the campaign against Fort Mifflin and Fort Mercer.
 Mingo Creek can be seen on the upper left above Province Island.

 Swedish settlers settled in the area of Mingo Creek in what would become New Sweden in 1638.

 Historically, Mingo Creek was a tidal estuary among the marshlands of Philadelphia with a system of numerous creeks and streams that created a chain of islands.
 It was formed by the junction of Church, Eagle and Kingsessing creeks.

-Eagle Creek, the southerly branch, formed what was Carpenters Island—or Sayamensing by the Lenape.
+Eagle Creek, the southerly branch, diverted Province Island to the east and what was Carpenter's Island—or Sayamensing by the Lenape, to the west.
 Eagle Creek ran to the west down to the Delaware River.
 It was later diverted and then ran east for a short distance then in a southern direction into the Schuylkill near what was Mud Island (now Fort Mifflin).
 Much of its flow is diverted into a channel along Interstate 95 and the Southwest sewage treatment plant.